akash-network/akashjs/examples/README.md

 Once you have a wallet setup, you need to fund it with $AKT tokens to pay for transactions fees and deployments.

 - [Purchasing Akash Tokens](https://akash.network/docs/getting-started/token-and-wallets/#purchasing-akash-tokens)

+Environment variable setup:

+- Create an `.env` file at the root of the repo following the [.env.sample](../.env.sample)

+## Code examples

 Please follow the following examples to interact with the Akash Network: